 TGax Editor: Please update the following paragraph in this clause shown below:

-The Co-Hosted BSS subfield is set to 1 to indicate that the AP transmitting this element shares the same operating class, channel and antenna connectors with at least one other BSS and is set to 0 otherwise.
-An AP operating in the 6 GHz band, TDLS STA, IBSS STA or mesh STA transmitting this element sets the subfield to 0.[20438]
+The Co-Hosted BSS subfield is set to 1 to indicate that the AP transmitting this element shares the same operating class, channel and antenna connectors with at least one other AP that is providing its BSS information by transmitting Beacon and Probe Response frames.
+Otherwise the subfield is set to 0.
+An AP operating in the 6 GHz band, a TDLS STA, an IBSS STA, a mesh STA or an AP with dot11MultiBSSImplemented set to true transmitting this element sets the subfield to 0.[20438]